 - The authorities told U.S. soldiers that Agent Orange wasn’t harmful to humans.
 However, later the VA reported that exposure to even minimal doses of Agent Orange could pose serious health risks.
 American soldiers and military personnel who loaded this chemical onto helicopters, airplanes, and trucks are believed to have been at the greatest risk for exposure.

 - Many returning veterans exposed to Agent Orange reported significant health problems after their tour in Vietnam.
 Agent Orange contained a toxic chemical called “dioxin” now associated with cancer, type 2 diabetes, nerve disorders, and heart disease.

 - Soldiers who had “boots on the ground” in Vietnam were eligible for VA disability benefits when they returned home and could prove they’d been exposed to Agent Orange.
 However, sailors in the “Blue Water” Navy were denied VA benefits because they had not set foot on Vietnam soil.

 - In 2019, over 90,000 Blue Water Navy vets became eligible for benefits following a federal court ruling.
 This ruling acknowledged these vets sailed in Vietnam’s territorial waters and also docked in Vietnam harbors and thus, exposed to Agent Orange.

-If you’re a Vietnam vet and believe your medical condition is associated with exposure to Agent Orange, contact Cuddigan Law.
+If you’re a Vietnam veteran and believe your medical condition is associated with exposure to Agent Orange, contact our Veterans Affairs lawyers.
 Having legal representation and an advocate on your side can provide invaluable assistance with your disability claim.
-Our attorneys know the medical conditions linked to Agent Orange exposure and can help prove that yours is a presumptive disease that will qualify for disability compensation.
+Our VA disability attorneys know the medical conditions linked to Agent Orange exposure and can help prove that yours is a presumptive disease that will qualify for disability compensation.